Theldus/bread/README.md

 # 🍞 BREAD
 [![License: MIT](https://img.shields.io/badge/License-MIT-orange.svg)](https://opensource.org/licenses/MIT)

-BREAD (BIOS Reverse Engineering & Advanced Debugging) is an 'injectable' real-mode x86 debugger that can debug arbitrary real-mode code (on real HW) from another PC via serial cable.
+BREAD (BIOS Reverse Engineering & Advanced Debugger) is an 'injectable' real-mode x86 debugger that can debug arbitrary real-mode code (on real HW) from another PC via serial cable.

 ## Introduction
 BREAD emerged from many failed attempts to reverse engineer legacy BIOS.
 Given that the vast majority -- if not all -- BIOS analysis is done statically using disassemblers, understanding the BIOS becomes extremely difficult, since there's no way to know the value of registers or memory in a given piece of code.